How To Burn Loose Incense

 3. Wait for the coal to heat up

-Set the disc down in the heatproof holder and allow 2 - 5 minutes for it to turn a whiteish gray colour.
+Set the disc down in the heatproof holder and allow 2 - 5 minutes for it to turn a whiteish-gray colour.

 4. Sprinkle your incense and enjoy!

-Get a pinch of your incense blend and sprinkle it onto the disc, allowing the resins and herbs to burn away to ash.
+Get a pinch of your loose incense blend and sprinkle it onto the disc, allowing the resins and herbs to burn away to ash.

 Only use a pinch at a time, and use the tongs to tip off the ash after each use.